cywang90/modXTFinishers/release/README.txt

 	- Options to define chance to trigger slow-motion sequences under the following conditions:
 		- Target hit by a critical hit.
-		- Target killed by a dismemberment.
+		- Target killed by a dismemberment of type:
+			- REGULAR
+			- FROZEN
+			- BOMB
+			- BOLT
+			- YRDEN
+			- TOXIC CLOUD
+			- AUTO
-		- Target killed by a finisher.
+		- Target killed by a finisher of type:
+			- REGULAR
+			- AUTO
+			- INSTANT KILL
+			- KNOCKDOWN
 	- Options to define duration, slowdown factor, and delay of slow-motion sequences for each of the above conditions.
 	- Option to disable camera shake when a slow-motion sequence is triggered.